 For a sociology internship, a qualified student must have completed at least SOCG 105: Social World and six credits of upper-level work before enrolling in an internship.
 Anthropology internships may be counted towards the major; in sociology they are not.
 Whether the internship is counted in the major or not, it is a useful learning experience that may help clarify career choices and that often leads to a job after graduation

 You can learn about available internships through the Office of Career Services, by talking to your academic advisor or the career advisor for your discipline.
-The career advisors in sociology are Dr. Leslie Martin and Dr. Debra Schleef.
-In anthropology the career advisor is Dr. Jason James.
+The career advisor in sociology is Dr. Eric Bonds.
+In anthropology the career advisor is Dr. Eric Gable.

 Sociology and Anthropology majors have completed internships at many organizations and institutions in the area, including: